 In the Certificates section, set the file path refer to the

 - Set a private key file:

 Then, don’t forget to Save config.

-The core of AdGuard Home is to filter DNS queries.
-But that relies on the filters you defined.
+One of the core functions of AdGuard Home is to filter DNS queries.
+But that relies on the filters of your choice.